nhrones/BuenoRPC-Client/readme.md

 The kv-records returned are then loaded in a treeview UI.
 This tree decomposes Kv-Multipart keys into a heirarchy.

-## RPC
+# RPC
-All of this is accomplished by means of Remote Procedure Call transactions - RPC.
+All of the above is accomplished by using Remote Procedure Call transactions - RPC.

 ![Alt text](RPC.png)